Touring Ireland with Kids

 Tips for Keeping it Fun for all the Family!

-There are two primary things to aim for when touring as a family – making each day fun for both adults and children and keeping things as simple and manageable as possible from a logistical point of view.
+There are two primary things to aim for when touring as a family – first making each day fun for both adults and children and secondly keeping things as simple and manageable as possible from a logistical point of view.

 These tips are basically common sense and apply not just in Ireland but whenever you are touring with kids, they really help to keep everyone good-humoured and on side!